TOURNAMENT RULES & PROCEDURES

 9. Charging (taking a rapid

-shuffle steps are permitted, initiated by either the front or rear foot and
+steps are permitted, initiated by either the front or rear foot and followed by

-followed by the opposite foot.
-Single shuffle steps must be separated by at
+the opposite foot.
+Single shuffle steps must be separated by at least a two

 10. Reversing the stance or